 Spectacled Nettle Moth

-Abrostola urentis, the Nettle Looper, is a small to medium-sized gray moth (FW length 12 - 15 mm) with a gray forewing with raised black scales along the lines and spots and a giant orbicular spot that flies in forests in southern British Columbia and west of the Cascades during the summer.
+Abrostola urentis, the "nettle looper," is a small to medium-sized gray moth (FW length 12 - 15 mm) that flies in forests in southern British Columbia and west of the Cascades during the summer.
+It has a gray forewing with raised black scales along the lines and spots and a giant orbicular spot.
 Members of the genus Abrostola differ from other members of the subfamily Plusiinae in that they lack a metallic stigma on the forewing.
 The forewing margin is scalloped.
 The ground color is mottled dark gray, slightly darker in the median and terminal areas.
 A black spot spans the subterminal area at the apex.
 The antemedial and postmedial lines are similar, black next to the median area and brown outside the median area, filled with the ground color.
 The antemedial line is smoothly excurved.
 The postmedial line is slightly concave toward the wing base below the reniform spot and very faint near the costa.
-The subterminal line is pale gray, finely irregular and nearly straight across the wing.
+The subterminal line is pale gray, finely irregular and nearly straight across the forewing.
 The spots are black in outline with filling of the ground color and paler gray.
 The orbicular and suborbicular are fused to form a very large oblique figure-eight-shaped spot with pale gray central filling.
 The reniform spot is also large, ovoid, touching the orbicular spot.
 The terminal line is black.
 The fringe is gray.
 The hindwing is gray with slightly darker discal spot, postmedial line, and marginal area.
 The hindwing fringe is cream with patches of gray scales.
 The head is dark gray, the collar is patchy pale brown-gray with a dark gray edge, and the rest of the thorax is gray with long tan tufts.
 The male antenna is filiform.